 • Getting a court order to recover the debt

-If you think there’s been a mistake, and you haven’t been overpaid a benefit, you can ask for a mandatory reconsideration within one month of receiving the original letter.
+If you think this is a mistake, you can ask for a mandatory reconsideration within one month of receiving the original letter.

 What are Tax Credit overpayments?